 Russia 'to ban GMOs in food production' The Russian government will ban the use of genetically modified organisms in food production, Deputy Prime Minister Arkady Dvorkovich was quoted as saying at an agricultural forum.

-US Agriculture Secretary Tom Vilsack and Environmental Protection Agency administrator Gina McCarthy have announced plans to halve national food waste by 2030.
+US announces plans to halve food waste by 2030 US Agriculture Secretary Tom Vilsack and Environmental Protection Agency administrator Gina McCarthy have announced plans to halve national food waste by 2030.

 Compote manufacturers raided by French competition regulator Officials from France's competition regulator have carried out dawn raids at companies "suspected of having implemented anti-competitive practices in the sector of processed fruits packaged in pots and pouches".

 Take out a subscription to just-food today and your first year will be just £120* – a saving of 36% on our current pricing.

 In addition to your 36% saving you will also receive a brand-new, 27-page report – worth £300 – revealing how brands can win in online grocery – four weeks in advance of its publication.

 Yashili to acquire Mengniu's milk powder business Chinese infant formula maker Yashili International Holdings has announced the planned acquisition of Mengniu Dairy Co's milk powder business in a HK$1.3bn (US$167.7m) deal.

 Fonterra FY profits jump, sales lower Fonterra, the New Zealand-based dairy group, today (24 September) booked higher annual profits despite lower sales.